ItzzzAk/SickFlick/README.md

 - **GSAP (GreenSock Animation Platform)** ✨
   A powerful animation library that allows for high-performance animations.
 GSAP makes the hover effects and image pop-ups smooth and engaging.

-- **Tailwind CSS** 🌈
-  A utility-first CSS framework that provides a highly customizable design system with minimal CSS writing.

 ## 🚀 Get Started